Hole in the Wall Between the Top Chambers of the Heart (Atrial Septal Defect) in Children: What to Know

 An atrial septal defect (ASD) is a hole in the heart.
-This hole is located in the septum, which is the thin tissue that separates the two upper chambers of the heart (right atrium and left atrium).
+This hole is in the septum, which is the thin tissue between the two upper chambers of the heart.
 The hole is present at birth (congenital).
-The two most common types of ASD are ostium primum and ostium secundum.
-A less common form of ASD is called sinus venosus.

 In a normal heart:

-Blood from the right side of the heart is pumped to the lungs, where oxygen is added to it (oxygenated) and carbon dioxide is removed.
+Blood from the right side of the heart is pumped to the lungs.
+Oxygen is added and carbon dioxide is removed.

-The oxygenated blood from the lungs is pumped to the left side of the heart.
+The blood from the lungs is then pumped to the left side of the heart.

-From the left side of the heart, blood is pumped out to the rest of the body.
+From the left side of the heart, blood is pumped to the rest of the body.

 When an ASD is present:

-The hole in the septum allows some blood from the left atrium to mix with blood in the right atrium.
+The hole in the septum lets some blood from the left upper heart mix with blood in the right upper heart.

 The blood flows to the lungs and the left side of the heart.
 This means that some of the blood makes the trip twice.

-From the left side of the heart, blood is pumped out to the rest of the body.
+From the left side of the heart, blood is pumped to the rest of the body.

 An ASD makes the heart work harder by increasing the amount of blood in the right side of the heart.
 This causes heart overload and eventually weakens the heart's ability to pump.